Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/maybe-games/vote/maybe-missions/rules/_index.md

 {{% rules-block id="setup" heading="Setup" icon="setup" icontint="green" %}}

-Create a deck containing 5 YES and 5 NO Votes per player.
+Create a deck containing **5 YES and 5 NO Votes per player**.
 Shuffle and deal each player 10 secret Vote Tokens.
 (Change these numbers to modify duration of a game.)
+If someone starts with only Votes of a single type, however rare, deal again.

 Create a deck of Master Cards and a deck of Mission Cards next to it.